w3c/secure-payment-confirmation/README.md

 // Merchant validates |response.merchantData| and sends |response| to issuer for authentication.
 ```

-If the payment instrument specified by `instrumentId` is not available or if the user failed to authenticate, then the
-user agent will open `fallbackUrl` inside the Secure Modal Window.
+If the payment instrument specified by `instrumentId` is not available or if the user failed to authenticate, the desired long-term solution is for the user agent to open `fallbackUrl` inside the Secure Modal Window and somehow extract a response from that interaction. 🚧 **The exact mechanism for support this flow still needs to be designed.**

+🚨 As a hack for the [pilot], the user agent will simply resolve `request.show()` with an exception.
+The caller is responsible for constructing a second Payment Request to open `fallbackUrl` inside a Secure Modal Window by abusing the Just-in-Time registration and skip-the-sheet features of Payment Handler API.

 [PublicKeyCredential]: https://www.w3.org/TR/webauthn/#iface-pkcredential
 [Web Authentication]: https://www.w3.org/TR/webauthn/
+[pilot]: bit.ly/webauthn-to-pay-2020h2-pilot